 ESA policy staff offer training workshops designed to help ecological scientists engage more effectively with policy makers.
 Featuring hands-on exercises, the workshops include overviews of the workings of Congress, tips on timing and developing a coherent message, and mock congressional meetings.
 The Society's Annual Meeting often includes workshops featuring speaker discussions on engaging policymakers as well as interactive exercises giving participants a taste for collaborations with stakeholders with multiple perspectives on an environmental issue.

 How to participate in public policy and communicate with Congress (Baltimore 2015)

-ESA will offer a policy training workshop during the Baltimore centennial meeting.
-The workshop will provide participants an overview of national-level opportunities to participate in public policy, from weighing in on congressional legislation to providing input during public comment periods on federal regulations.
-An overview presentation will be capped by mock congressional meetings to give workshop participants an opportunity to test their communication skills.
+ESA offered a policy training workshop during the Baltimore centennial meeting.
+The workshop provided participants an overview of national-level opportunities to participate in public policy, from weighing in on congressional legislation to providing input during public comment periods on federal regulations.
+An overview presentation was capped by mock congressional meetings that gave workshop participants an opportunity to test their communication skills.

 Linking Science and Public Policy: Strategies to Engage in Policy Change and Communicate with Policy Makers (Sacramento 2014)

 This workshop included an overview of multiple ways to get involved in policy- from working with local and state legislators in drafting policy to providing public comment on federal policies.
 Through discussion, role playing, and individual exercises, the workshop covered the challenges of translating scientific findings to policymakers and advocates, and offered suggested tools for improving communications skills.
 A legislative staffer with the California state general assembly also offered his perspective on policy engagement.

 Participating in Public Policy (Minneapolis 2013)